joshuatimi54/KNXCT/README.md

 Simple health check returning database status.

 Run the server with `npm start` after creating a `.env` file based on `.env.example`.

+All API requests must include an `x-api-key` header matching the value in your environment configuration.